Buying or Selling a Motor Cruiser? Advice and Tips...

 Are you thinking about buying a boat or selling one you currently own?
 We understand that the process can be quite overwhelming, especially if this is your first time.
 Often, it just sounds like too much effort, paperwork and negotiation and we tend to think, who has time for that?

-It doesn’t have to be all that complex, as long as you keep organised and make well-informed decisions.
-If you’re buying, what sort of boat?
+However, it doesn’t have to be all that complex, as long as you keep organised and make well-informed decisions.
+Think about if you’re buying, what sort of boat are you after?
 How much are you willing to pay?
 If you’re selling, think about what price you’re willing to let it go for.

 Before you begin, read our top tips for buying or selling a boat - we hope they make your experience a little easier…

-Discuss with your family or whoever else you may be purchasing with, what type of boat you want.
-Whether you’re after a motorboat, a sailboat or a catamaran, you should be prepared by reading up on all there is to know and choose which is best for you.
-You’ll want to consider what size boat you’ll need.
-Do you want to sail solo or make it into a whole family affair?
+Discuss with your family, or whoever else you may be purchasing with, what features your boat needs.
+You should be prepared by reading up on all there is to know and choose which is best for you.
+You’ll want to consider what size boat you’ll need - do you want to sail solo or make it into a whole family affair?

-Agree on a budget beforehand and stick to it, buying a boat isn’t a cheap purchase so keeping to a set amount ensures you only buy for what you can afford.
+Agree on a budget beforehand and stick to it, buying a motor cruiser isn’t a cheap purchase, so keeping to a set amount ensures you only buy for what you can afford.
 Generally, it’s advised that 60% of your boat budget should go to the initial cost, whilst the remainder can be put towards maintenance costs and gear.
 Don’t forget to use a surveyor, they’re the experts and can examine the boat for any damage before you sign on the dotted line.
+In addition to this, insurance should be factored into the cost, this is inexpensive in comparison to the actual motor cruiser expense, and is definitely worth considering.

-First things first is to agree on a price and decide whether you’ll be willing to negotiate.
-To help decide on this, do some research using advertisements online to compare how much similar boats go for.
+First things first - agree on a price and decide whether you’ll be willing to negotiate.
+To help decide on this, do some research using advertisements online to compare how much similar boats go for, the age and model will influence this.

-Before you sell, you’ll have to thoroughly prep your boat.
-Clean every inch and replace or fix any damage because, as mentioned above, buyers will most likely be advised to hire a surveyor who will potentially recommend a lower offer.
+Before you sell, you’ll have to thoroughly prep your motor cruiser.
+Clean every inch and replace or fix any damage because, as mentioned above, buyers will most likely be advised to hire a surveyor, who will potentially recommend a lower offer.
 If you can, keep your boat up-to-date with the latest technology and facilities as this will give it a higher value.
+Other ways to prepare include:

 Finally, the paperwork - it’s still important after you’ve made the sale!

-Make sure you type up a bill that covers the price, buyer and seller names, addresses and driving license numbers - all relevant details of both parties involved.
-You’ll also need to include the type and size of boat.
-Once the sale has gone through, send the documentation to the boat registration agency who need to be informed of the details of the ownership change.
+Make sure you type up a bill that covers the price, buyer and seller names, addresses and driving licence numbers - all relevant details of both parties involved.
+You’ll also need to include the type and size of the boat.
+Once the sale has gone through, send the documentation to the boat registration agency who needs to be informed of the details of the ownership change.
+Don't forget to keep all of this documentation safe with MyBoat, the digital boating organiser that's completely free, find out more.